Furikuda/bork/docs/usage/notes.rst

 Thus, you need to clear the cache::

-    borg rdelete --cache-only
+    bork rdelete --cache-only

 The cache will get rebuilt automatically.
 Depending on repo size and archive count, it may take a while.

-You also will need to remove ~/.config/borg/security/REPOID/manifest-timestamp.
+You also will need to remove ~/.config/bork/security/REPOID/manifest-timestamp.

 Drawbacks
 +++++++++